azulverdosa/Avanade_Hackathon_March_2023/README.md

 Improvement Thoughts:

+- Currently the graphs are not dynamically generated, would like to learn more about using React+Python and be able to create custom graphs.

-- Finsihed the Training aspect with course links availabe
+- Finish the 'Training' aspect with course links available.

-- Styling needs to be streamlined a bit
+- Styling needs to be updated a bit.

-- the favourites section is hard coded and I want to make it dynamic
+- The favourites section is hard coded and I want to make it dynamic.

 To do:

 - [ ] Training Tab
+- [ ] Develop favourites
-- [ ] develop favouotes
+- [ ] Allow for custom graphs

 ## Acknowledgements